Audible response

 - Increased dialog between cruise operators, ports and stakeholders

-- Waste and marine litter strategy
+- Strategy for waste and marine litter

 - Adapting to climate change